 If numbers and paperwork don’t excite you, perhaps you shouldn’t be running a business.

 For example, let’s say you consider yourself a great chef and want to run your own restaurant.
 (By the way, this is a horrible idea.
-If you’re a great chef you should work as a chef.
-Only if you’re a great business person you can open your own restaurant.)
+If you’re a great chef, you should work as a chef.
+Only if you’re a great business person can you open your own restaurant.)

 You might think you’re going to spend most of your time in the kitchen, either cooking or managing your cooks.